YAOdat/reading-notes/301/Read: Class 10.md

 **1. What is a ‘call’?**

-It is a data structure that uses the Last-In First-Out (LIFO) principle to temporarily store and manage function invocation.
+It is a data structure that uses the Last-In-First-Out (LIFO) principle to temporarily store and manage function invocation.

 **2. How many ‘calls’ can happen at once?**